Shenwenkun/SUSTech-TennisCourt-Reserver/readme.md

 ![](img/2-4.png)

+**Note that this token is very important, and we will use it in the following part.** Please keep in mind that we will encounter a new token in the captcha part, but the two tokens are not the same.
+I will use `tokenUser` and `tokenCaptcha` to tell them.

 ### (3) How to make a reservation

 Based on the token, you can do anything use a script by sending a request as long as you can provided the right url and data.
 Note that a request contains three important parts, url, data, and header.
 To find what requests that you can send, you can click the buttons in the page and focus on the requests list shown in the element inspector window.